gohugoio/hugo/content/templates/taxonomy-templates.md

 Alternatively, you may use the [delimit template function][delimit] as a shortcut if the taxonomies should just be listed with a separator.
 See {{< gh 2143 >}} on GitHub for discussion.

-## Listing content with the Same Taxonomy Term
+## Listing Content with the Same Taxonomy Term

-First, you may be asking why you would use this.
-If you are using a taxonomy for something like a series of posts, this is exactly how you would do it.
-It’s also a quick and dirty way to show some related content.
+If you are using a taxonomy for something like a series of posts, you can list individual pages associated with the same taxonomy.
+This is also a quick and dirty method for showing related content:

-### Example
+### Example: Showing Content in Same Series

 ```html
 <ul>